admin-ch/CovidCertificate-Examples/README.md

 ## Certificate Content

-The chapter [generic](#generic) describes the generic vaccination certificate part using the examlpe.
+The chapter [generic](#generic) describes the generic vaccination certificate part using the example.
 The chapters [vaccination](#vaccination), [tested](#tested) and [recovery](#recovery) describe the specific entries for the different kinds of the certificate.

 ### Generic